fotisk07/FaceLandmark/progres.md

 ## Advanced

-- More transforms : TODO
+- More transforms : OK Should check performance increase
 - Crop faces for less sparsity : TODO
 - Better input/output with masks : TODO